 The Discover it Secured card is a well-rounded and compelling option.
 While we usually advise consumers to put rewards on the back burner while they’re rebuilding credit, the rewards on this card are a nice perk (especially because there’s no annual fee).
 Because your (likely low) limit will keep you out of too much trouble, overspending to earn rewards is less of a concern.

 More importantly, perhaps, is that Discover may refund your deposit and allow you to keep the card and its benefits.
+Discover states on its application page that it will automatically review your payment behavior on the account (and any other accounts or loans) starting at Month 7 and determine whether you’re ready to have your security deposit refunded and keep the account’s benefits.
 That basically turns your card into the Discover it Chrome card.
 There’s no guarantee Discover will raise your limit (which will be relatively low to start with).
 But even if it doesn’t, you can rest assured that you have a card with competitive rewards and benefits (and no annual fee) – and good enough credit to go for one of Discover’s prime products or for a prime product from another issuer.

 This card’s rating was based on our standards for secured credit cards.

 |Low fees: This card charges no annual fee and no maintenance fees.|